-Restoration of the Towson Run Tributary at Cloisters establishes long-term, stable channel geometry along the channel network throughout the Towson Run Tributary project area, including portions of the Towson University campus.
-Stable channel geometry and a stream network which is well-connected to an adjacent floodplain area result in a reduction of sediment yield and improvement in water quality.
-Biohabitats, contracted for assessment, design and construction phase services by Baltimore County Department of Environmental Protection and Sustainability, employs a design approach that capitalizes on opportunities for aquatic and riparian habitat enhancement.
+Restoration of the Towson Run Tributary at Cloisters established long-term, stable channel geometry along the channel network throughout the Towson Run Tributary project area, including portions of the Towson University campus.
+Stable channel geometry and a stream network which is well-connected to an adjacent floodplain area resulted in a reduction of sediment yield and improvement in water quality.
+Biohabitats, contracted for assessment, design and construction phase services by Baltimore County Department of Environmental Protection and Sustainability, employed a design approach that capitalized on opportunities for aquatic and riparian habitat enhancement.